Kassymkhan919/Synitheia/README.md

 >
 > Since many of you are using different types of software and different versions, just make things easy for us and clearly state what you used.
 A lot of tools now allow you to generate a web-based link for your prototype so you can just share that, but again, make it clear which is the first screen we should be looking at."

-This differs from the rubric given for CMPT 376W's Assignment 3 greatly.
+This differs from the rubric given for CMPT 376W's Assignment 3 greatly (~95% difference).
 As such, the given rubric has been remodeled to illustrate the changes.

 #### The Original
 *Introduction*